jpailden/rstatlab/week2.md

 The arguments of the `read.csv` function includes (among others)

--   `file`: name of the data set
+-   `file`: name or URL (Universal Resource Locator) of the data set

 -   `header = TRUE`: if the file contains the names of the variables as its first line.

-### A) Loading a data set from a webpage using its URL (Universal Resource Locator).
+### A) Loading a data set from a webpage using its URL.

 The article *Going Wireless (AARP Bulletin, June 2009)* reported the estimated percentage of house- holds with only wireless phone service (no land line) for the 50 U.S. states and the District of Columbia.
 In the accompanying data table, each state was also classified into one of three geographical regions—West (W), Middle states (M), and East (E).

-The data set url is <https://goo.gl/72BKSf>.
+The URL of the data set `Going Wireless` that we need to read the data is (<https://goo.gl/72BKSf>).

 ``` r
 wireless.data <- read.csv("https://goo.gl/72BKSf", header = TRUE)